soupi/hablog/README.md

 Hablog
 ======

-A simple static blog platform with tags.
+A simple blog platform with tags.
 Made with Haskell and Scotty.

 Hablog will read posts written in Markdown from the `_posts` folder.